-The freedom of the open road and the feeling of sun and wind are some of the many attractions that motivate bikers to tirelessly work toward removal of motorcycle helmet laws.
+The freedom of the open road and the feeling of sun and wind are some of the many attractions that motivate bikers to tirelessly work toward the removal of motorcycle helmet laws.
 However, in May 2013, the North Carolina General Assembly rejected a proposal that would replace the state’s universal helmet laws with ones that would require helmets only for younger or less experienced riders.

-Having seen too many cases of severe injuries to motorcyclists, our motorcycle accident lawyers applaud rejection of the most-recent proposal, and we encourage bikers to take advantage of a full range of optional safety measures.
+Having seen too many cases of severe injuries to motorcyclists, our motorcycle accident lawyers applaud rejection of the most recent proposal, and we encourage bikers to take advantage of a full range of optional safety measures.

 Statistics Show that Helmets Make a Difference